hauler-dev/hauler-docs/docs/guides-references/command-line/hauler.md

   hauler [command]

 Available Commands:
-  completion  Generates completion scripts for various shells help        Help about any command login       Log in to a registry store       Interact with hauler's embedded content store version     Print the current version
+  completion  Generate autocompletion scripts for various shells help        Help about any command login       Login into a registry store       Interact with the embedded content store version     Print the current version

 Flags: